thomasgredig/Timeline-Graphic/README.md

 ## Example

-After configuring the `config.R` paths, you should be able to output a graph like this:
+After configuring the `config.R` paths, or `myConfig.R`, then you can run `Timeline.R` and generate a timeline graph.
+It will be saved in the `Figs-generated` path previously specified.
+Here is an example:

 ![timeline](timeline.png)